 A marketing agency without an Entrepreneur pushing them toward the future will either become stagnant… or die.

-You’ve seen those agencies yourself—the ones who still tout their Flash skills or who build database-driven sites in an outdated scripting language instead of PHP, ASP, or Ruby.
+You’ve seen those agencies yourself—the ones who were recently still tout their Flash skills or who build database-driven sites in an outdated scripting language.
 They’re comfortable doing things the way they’ve been doing them, and they’re probably pretty efficient at doing it… but the world’s moved on and they’re in the same place.

 Entrepreneurs can still be Managers, too… if they divide their time wisely

 Can a Manager think like an Entrepreneur?
 I think so—if they block out their time appropriately, by reserving “Entrepreneur time” for thinking about the future, meeting with people that have a very long-term ROI, and having non-billable meetings with clients to learn about the clients’ still-murky unmet needs.